Kelsey DiClaudio: U.S. Women's National Sled Hockey Team

-U.S. Men's National Development Sled Hockey Team
+U.S. Men's National Development Sled Hockey Teams

 DiCladio was the first woman named to the U.S. Men's National Development Sled Hockey Team in July 2014.
 She netted her first goal in international play on March 11, 2015, as part of a 3–0 shutout against Team Canada in Calgary, AB, CAN.

 On July 17, 2015, DiClaudio was named to the 2015–16 U.S. Men's National Development Sled Hockey Team for the second consecutive season.

+Women's World events

+At the 2023 Women’s World Challenge, DiClaudio scored during the 2-0 victory over Canada and took home the gold medal.

+At the 2025 Women's World Para Ice Hockey Championship in Slovakia, the inaugural edition of the tournament, DiClaudio scored the first goal of the tournament, was named the tournament's Best Forward and MVP and won the gold medal with the American team.
+In the final against Canada, she scored four goals, leading all scorers with 11 goals and 15 points in four games.

+Paralympics campaign

+DiCladio has campaigned for women’s sled hockey to be a part of 2030 Winter Paralympics in France.
+Para hockey is officially a mixed gender sport, but only one woman was on any of the team rosters at the 2026 Winter Paralympics in Italy.

+Personal life

+DiCladio came out as bisexual during college.